dedis/popstellar/fe1-web/docs/README.md

 │   │
 │   ├── functions                # module containing functions that are useful in the whole application │   │
-│   ├── hooks                    # contains a wrapper for a useful react hook │   │
+│   ├── hooks                    # contains utility react hooks
+│   │
 │   ├── keypair                  # module dealing with the storage of a global, unique keypair │   │